jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 }
 ```

-This outputs can be used for example:
+These outputs can be used for example:

 ````yaml
 module "landing_zone" {